-Aimée van Drimmelen is an artist based on the west coast of Canada.
-Her unique circular drumskin paintings have been exhibited in Montreal, Vancouver and San Francisco, and featured on numerous art and design blogs.
-This latest series, inspired by ancient folk art traditions, pays hommage to the circular form, exploring ideas of rhythm, motion, and interconnection
+Aimée van Drimmelen is an artist based in Canada.
+Her circular drum paintings have been exhibited in Montréal, Vancouver and San Francisco, and featured on numerous art and design blogs.
+In her latest series LOOKING OUTWARD / LOOKING INWARD Aimée focuses in on the circular form and explores ideas of rhythm and interconnection through the use of geometric shapes and folk art motifs.

-Laurie White (Art Historian & Curator based in Vancouver): As an artist, illustrator, and also as a musician, your creative practice spans a range of media.
+Laurie White: As an artist, illustrator, and also as a musician, your creative practice spans a range of media.
 In the drum skin paintings I see you engaging with the materiality of music making.
 The drum skin is a surface that can be activated in different ways.
 Older skins show the history of their use.
 They are also made from different materials, synthetic or natural, which have their own qualities.
 Can you talk about how you came to use drum skins at the ground for your paintings?
 What is the significance of them for you?
 Where do you source them?

-Aimée van Drimmelen: I first saw a painted drumhead at my partner's recording studio on a beautiful marching band drum from the 30s with a painting of a person's silhouette standing in front of an ocean sunset, playing a pipe.
-It came with a lightbulb inside, as did a lot of older bass drums, which were used for aesthetics and also to warm up the calfskin heads to improve tone.
-I was so attracted to this idea, the shape, the drum itself.
-I had to try it.
+Aimée van Drimmelen: I first saw a painted drumhead at my partner's recording studio in Montreal, on a beautiful marching band drum from the 30s.
+It had a painting of a person's silhouette standing in front of an ocean sunset, playing a pipe.
+It came with a lightbulb inside, which lit up the image also to warmed up the calfskin to improve tone.
+I remember being instantly so attracted to this idea, the shape, the drum itself...

-I had recently finished my undergrad in Anthropology and was working towards a career in journalism, but my artist side was rearing its head.
+At the time I had recently finished an undergrad in Anthropology and my artist side was rearing its head.
 I was doing a lot of experimenting and having lots of existential crises.
-A couple of drummer friends gave me their used bass drum heads to paint on and it was perfect timing.
-Painting on drums was a breakthrough; in fact this was how I discovered the medium and style that I use to this day in most of my illustration and artwork.
-Acrylic inks are permanent and adhere to the skins without being so heavy that they dampen the tone.
+This discovery happened at the perfect time.
+A couple of drummer friends gave me their used bass drum heads to paint on and it was a breakthrough; in fact this was how I discovered the technique and style that I use to this day in most of my illustration and animation work.
+I sought out a medium that was permanent and could adhere to the skins without being so heavy that it dampened the tone, and that was acrylic ink.
 The fluidity, the layering of colours, the mix of detail and abstraction, all started there on the surface of those skins.

-This process has captivated my short attention span for a long time.
+This process has captivated me for a long time.
 I love the connection to music, and to the most ancient of instruments.
-I love that most of the skins I paint have been used—some have visible dents and gouges from years of getting hit— and I’m able to give an them a second life.
-I love hunting for them, going to music shops and musicians and conservatories to see what is kicking around.
-Right now I have been lucky enough to acquire a huge stockpile of beautiful blank drumheads from a variety of local sources, and I feel a sense of responsibility to paint them all.
+Most of the skins I paint have been used — some have visible dents and gouges from years of getting hit — and I’m able to give an them a second life.
+I like to think that some rhythmic energy still remains in them.
+Right now I have a pretty large stock pile of blank skins and old drums that have come from a variety of places across North America.
+I hit up craigslist, musicians, shops, conservatories.
+It's a nice way to connect with the community.

 LW: The forms in your newest series of paintings are reminiscent of Ukrainian pysanky egg paintings and traditional quilt patterns.
 From the eggs, I also see a link to the way you layer colours to create a glowing, kaleidoscope effect.
 How did these forms start entering into your work?
 How has the circular shape influenced your designs and even your thinking?

-AVD: For this new series I wanted to intentionally design imagery that fit within the circular shape of the canvas.
-As I started sketching, these shapes began to emerge that were reminiscent of some of the folk art I had become interested in a few years back, spurned by finding my grandmother’s collection of Ukrainian easter eggs.
+AVD: For this new series I wanted to intentionally design imagery that complimented the circular shape of the canvas.
+As I started sketching, these patterns began to emerge that were reminiscent of some of the folk art I had become interested in a few years back when I discovered my grandmother’s collection of Ukrainian easter eggs.
 I was immediately struck by their designs — the intricacy and precision, the delicate lines, the motifs and colours that were used.
-I sat at her table and tried to copy some of them (mostly as an excuse to hang out and ask her questions about stuff), and it was so hard!
+I sat at her table and tried to copy some of them and it was so hard!
 I've always been intrigued about the Eastern European side of my family, and discovering these objects that had a cultural connection was an important moment.
 When the time was right I gave myself permission to learn more about them and try to figure out how they worked.

 LW: There is a formal contrast between the geometric and the curly lines in pysanky and quilters also use this when they sew curly patterns over the coloured blocks.
 In your work, this contrast invokes natural elements like feathers and vines but the geometric forms also seem to relate to natural phenomena like comets and stars.